Most happy endings don’t have a follow up, here’s ours.

 A preliminary exam by us and follow up by the emergency vet showed his pads were still raw/bloody and the nails on his rear paws ground to the blood vessel.
 Fecal examination came back clean, no broken bones and he was free of ticks.
 The vet prescribed a course of pain killers and anti-inflammatory drugs.

-Since the start of the incident, I’d hoped Rover.com would remove/suspend her from their database during their investigation, especially after I’d submitted a review.
-A few hours later I received blowback from the sitter citing “defaming/slanderous behavior” for indisputable events.
+Since the start of the incident, I’d hoped Rover.com would remove/suspend Lauren MacBeth, the sitter, from their database during their investigation, especially after I’d submitted a review.
+A few hours later I received blowback from Lauren citing “defaming/slanderous behavior” for indisputable events.
 (Sorry, but in the real world not every review is going to be glowing and gushing with praise.
 See Yelp for examples on how reviews work.)

-To this day, I still don’t know why it took her almost an hour to contact us about Doctor’s escape or how his paws were hurt to the point of bleeding, leaving a bloody trail within the first few minutes of the chase.
+To this day, I still don’t know why it took Lauren almost an hour to contact us about Doctor’s escape or how his paws were hurt to the point of bleeding, leaving a bloody trail within the first few minutes of the chase.
 Babs Fry tried to contact her in the final hours of the search when she was needed the most, but she never returned any of her calls or texts.
+I hope Lauren will never be responsible for a living thing again or have a job that requires reading verbal and written directions.

 If you’ve been following closely, you’ll know that Babs Fry played an integral part in finding Doctor and yet we still haven’t met her in person.
 During Doctor’s 88 missing hours, she was always available via phone and text for pep talks during our darkest moments, helping manage our fears and was crucial at the very end of the event.
 Babs came up with the plan that eventually helped bring Doctor to us using chicken as a lure.
 In retrospect, there was no better way to be reunited.
 The reunion was just Doctor, Paul and me.